Thank you for subscribing

 What are the must-have appliances in an outdoor kitchen?

-When it comes to choosing what you want to include in your outdoor kitchen, this will come down to how much space you have and what you can afford to spend.
+Choosing what you want to include in your outdoor kitchen will come down to how much space you have and your budget.

-If you want to go all-out, a woodfire oven will have your friends begging for a Friday night pizza and wine invite, an outdoor bar fridge will minimise trips back inside – while also ensuring easy beer access for when you’re the designated tong master, while regular ovens will allow you to get your summer roast on without heating up the whole house.
-Bonus.
+If you want to go all-out, a woodfire oven will have your friends begging for a Friday night pizza and wine invite, an outdoor bar fridge will minimise trips back inside, and regular ovens will allow you to get your summer roast on without heating up the whole house.

 How important is lighting for outdoor kitchens?

-Dancing in the dark might be ok, but grilling?
-Not so much.
-Adequate lighting is critical in every room of the house but particularly when it comes to outdoor cooking.
+Adequate lighting is critical in every room of the house, but particularly when it comes to outdoor cooking.

-“Sufficient lighting is very important if you are cutting or preparing food but also so you can tell when your steaks or veggies are perfectly cooked,” Kieran says.
+"Sufficient lighting is very important if you're cutting or preparing food, but also so you can tell when your steaks or veggies are perfectly cooked," Davies says.

 If you’ve got a covered alfresco area, downlights with a dimmer switch will allow you to get lit up when you need it, but to keep the mood ambient when you don’t, while adjustable ceiling or wall-mounted light fittings allow you to keep the light evenly spread.
 For a more whimsical look, try hanging festoon or fairy lights for a more chilled vibe.

-As always, Kieran says, make sure your lighting is suitable for outdoor use and, where appropriate, always consult a licensed electrician.
+As always, Davies says, make sure your lighting is suitable for outdoor use and, where appropriate, always consult a licensed electrician.

 Do you need to get a council permit to build an outdoor kitchen?

-You should always check with your local council about the requirements in your area, Kieran says.
+You should always check with your local council about the requirements in your area.
 New constructions like a deck or pergola that might accompany your kitchen will likely need a permit.

 Do you need a qualified electrician or plumber to install an outdoor kitchen?